GianLorenzetto/GianLorenzetto.github.io-www/_posts/2017-03-14-zombie-scrum.md

 author: Gian Lorenzetto
 ---

-One problem I have noticed several times now is that of Zombie Scrum, or Scrum-by-numbers.
-It's an issue where someone has implemented Scrum some time back, and the implementation has stagnated.
+One problem I've seen on several occaisons now is that of _Zombie Scrum_, or _Scrum-by-numbers_.
+It's an issue whereby someone has implemented Scrum some time back, and the implementation has stagnated.

 Symptoms usually include the team doing all the ceremonies correctly, but not yielding the on-going benefits.
 A lot of practices (especially the daily Scrum) start to feel forced, or lose purpose.